zxh0/vscode-proto3/README.md

 ## Release Notes

+### 0.1.1
+- Fixed some syntax highlighting issues.
+- Skip the protoc invocation when it's not configured.

 ### 0.1.0
 - Fixed some syntax highlighting issues.
 - Use user and workspace settings instead of a custom settings.json file.